-Place the doors face-down on something soft like a cushion of rags or piece of carpet.
-Remove the old gaskets from the door by pulling and prying it out with an old screw driver.
-Then use the screwdriver to scrape the old gasket adhesive from the door.
-Now run a 1/4" (6 mm) bead of high temperature silicone in the door frame gasket groove of the door gasket.
-Starting from the middle of the hinge side, press the gasket into the groove.
-Do not stretch the gasket as you place it.
-Leave the gasket about 1/2" long when you cut it and press the end into the groove.
-Tuck any loose fibres under the gasket and into the silicone.
-Do the same for center door gaskets.
-Repeat for the other door.
-Close the door and do not use the fireplace for 24 hours.
+- 1. Remove the door and place it face-down on something soft. - 2.
+Remove the old gasket from the door.
+Use a screwdriver to scrape the old gasket adhesive from the door gasket groove.

+- 3. Apply a bead of approximately 3/16" (5 mm) of high temperature silicone in the door gasket groove.
+Starting from the middle, hinges side, press the gasket into the groove.
+The gasket must not be stretched during installation. - 4.
+Leave about 1⁄2" (10 mm) long of the gasket when cutting and press the end into the groove.
+Tuck any loose fibers under the gasket and into the silicone. - 5.
+Close the door.
+Do not use the fireplace for 24 hours.